The Department of Art, Music, and Theatre

 A.M.T.
 Project Outreach

-AMT Project Outreach is a new community outreach initiative between the Department of Art, Music and Theatre and local public schools.
-The project invites AMT faculty to interact with local public schools in a variety of ways including: teaching a guest class, giving a music demonstration/recital, and teaching a theatre masterclass.
-The project is in its first pilot season 2014-2015, as a successful collaboration with Rochester Public Schools.
+AMT Project Outreach is a community outreach initiative between the Department of Art, Music, and Theatre and local public schools.
+The project invites AMT faculty to interact with local public schools in a variety of ways including guest teaching an art class, giving a music recital, or teaching a theatre masterclass.

 Interested in bringing AMT Project Outreach to your school?
 Please contact email@example.com.

 - flute masterclass for Rochester School Grades 5/6 and 7/8

 - presentation for 150 5th and 6th grade band students

 Dr. Walsh worked with the intermediate and junior high flutists on issues like practice technique, developing bettter posture, finger technique and fundamental musical patterns.
 In addition, she spoke with band students about potential music careers, gave a brief lesson on how to begin beat boxing, and gave a performance of numerous virtuoso works on the flute.

 - American folk music demos and jam sessions for Rochester Intermediate School student assemblies

 Dr. Graf visited with students as part of their Unit on American Folk Music.
 She was joined by banjo player Erich Schroeder and mandolin/guitarist Mark Mathewson.
 Together they performed a number of American folk songs and taught students to sing the words, clap the rhythms and even dance.

 UIS Theatre Professor and Scenic Artist Dathan Powell